List of Marvel Comics characters: B: Heavy Mettle version

+Barnell Bohusk

+Barnell Bohusk, a former member of the X-Men originally known as Beak, lost his powers during M-Day.
+He later joins the New Warriors as Blackwing, utilizing bird-themed armor.

 Donald Blake

 Dr. Donald "Don" Blake is the human identity of Marvel Comics character Thor.
 The character, created by Stan Lee and Jack Kirby, first appeared in Journey into Mystery #83 (August 1962).

 Donald Blake is a construct of Odin, created for the purpose of giving a weak and powerless identity for Thor.
-After removing his memory, Thor started his life as the crippled Don who chose to be a doctor after sympathizing with the sick.
-Don finds the hammer Mjölnir and transforms into the God of Thunder.
-Later, Don regains his memory as Thor and soon learns the whole truth from Odin.
-The Blake identity has been used here and there before Odin opted to erase him from existence.
-After Thor was killed by the Serpent, Donald Blake suddenly came into existence as a separate entity fully aware that his whole life had been a lie.
+After removing his memory, Thor started his life as the crippled Blake who chose to be a doctor after sympathizing with the sick.
+Blake finds the hammer Mjolnir and becomes Thor once more.
+Later, Blake regains his memories and soon learns the whole truth from Odin.